ctrl-exec - Security Operations

 ctrl-exec has no built-in token management.
 Tokens are arbitrary strings that callers include in requests; they are forwarded to the auth hook as ENVEXEC_TOKEN and to agents via the request body.
 All token issuance, validation, expiry, and revocation logic lives in the auth hook.

 The username field is a caller-supplied string with no structural meaning within ctrl-exec.
-The ctrl-exec does not authenticate it, and it is not verified to match any local or remote identity.
+The dispatcher does not authenticate it, and it is not verified to match any local or remote identity.
 Its purpose is to carry an identity assertion that an auth hook can forward to an external authentication service alongside the token.
 A hook that grants elevated permissions based solely on the value of username, without verifying it through the token or another mechanism, can be trivially bypassed by any caller that sets the field to a privileged value.

 The recommended pattern for identity-bearing requests: